-- If not specifically addressed by these Design Guidelines or subsequent clarifications, the Weber County Code and details apply. - Internal accessory Dwelling Units (ADUs) are allowed in all residential products except for apartments, condos or stacked flats.
+- o If not specifically addressed by these Design Guidelines or subsequent clarifications, the Weber County Code and details apply. - o Internal accessory Dwelling Units (ADUs) are allowed in all residential products except for apartments, condos or stacked flats.
 Detailed ADUs to be regulated by existing Weber County Code.
-Any internal ADU must meet the following minimum requirements: - Separate entrance. - One additional off-street or designated parking stall. - No minimum side yard is required for a single-story detached garage that shares a 0 common wall with an adjacent lot, if the foundation is constructed at the same time and necessary fire codes are incorporated.
+Any internal ADU must meet the following minimum requirements: - Separate entrance. - One additional off-street or designated parking stall. - o No minimum side yard is required for a single-story detached garage that shares a common wall with an adjacent lot, if the foundation is constructed at the same time and necessary fire codes are incorporated.

-Table 3 contains amendments or certifications to the existing Weber County Code.
-These changes are proposed to be memorialized through a Development Agreement.
+Table 2 contains amendments or clarifications to the existing Weber County Code that will be applicable to Westbridge Meadows.